access-company/antikythera/doc_src/gear_developers/executor_pool.md

-# "Executor Pool" for Resource Management
+# “Executor Pool” for Resource Management

 **Note:** This page is being updated for OSS release.
 Please be patient.